what is PCOS?

 treatments may include:

-This appointment allows us to assess your eligibility for the program, equip you with introductory materials, and provide you with a blood testing requisition form.
+The purpose of this appointment is to assess your eligibility for the program, equip you with introductory materials, and provide you with a blood testing requisition form.

 • Your blood work can be completed at a Dynalife or any other lab that is convenient for you.
 We recommend this testing be completed at least one week prior to your first visit (two weeks for patients outside of Alberta.)
 Please notify our team about all incoming blood work results.

-Your progress through the program will be under the medical supervision of our team of Nurse Practitioners and Medical Doctors.
+Your progress through this program will be under the medical supervision of our team of Nurse Practitioners and Medical Doctors.